-But they keep playing it, so I’m going to have to learn to spell it: it’s Alleluia by Martin Phipps, with vocals by the Mediaeval Baebes (who sound like they could be straight out of Westeros by way of Frozen).
+Meanwhile the music is like a candied version of Thrones’ epic theme.
+They keep playing it, so I’m going to have to learn to spell it: it’s Alleluia by Martin Phipps, with vocals by the Mediaeval Baebes, who sound straight out of Westeros by way of Frozen.

-Poor Albert isn’t too thrilled either.
-He has a social conscience, while Victoria isn’t interested in the plight of her poorest subjects.
+Accompanied by his bad boy brother Ernst, poor Albert isn’t too thrilled either – he has a social conscience, while Victoria isn’t interested in the plight of her poorest subjects.

-There’s also the continued presence of Lord M, suffering stoically in the corner.
-At one point he advises the unpopular German brothers to keep a low profile during a visit to the Houses of Parliament, and then later booms out “Your Serene Highnesses” when he bumps into them in the corridors of power.
+The show keeps Lord M around, suffering stoically in the corner.
+He knows the unpopular German brothers should keep a low profile during a visit to the Houses of Parliament, so greets them loudly when he bumps into them in the corridors of power.
 Nice one, M.

 Victoria continues with episode six on Sunday September 25 at 9pm on ITV.